OpenLinux as part of SIM7600E-H modules

 There are three main areas to highlight:

-ubi0:rootfs - read-only and contains the Linux kernel itself
+ubi0:rootfs – is read-only and contains the kernel itself Linux

 ubi0:usrfs – mainly used for user program and data storage